 What is epidemiology?

 Researchers look for correlations to find factors that might indicate the causes of illness.
-In vision research, epidemiological information is used to plan and evaluate strategies firstly to prevent illness and furthermore to guide the management of already-diagnosed patients.
-In the past, large population studies have been used to prove the dangers of smoking, exposure to asbestos and effect of diet on heart disease.
+In vision research, epidemiological information is used to plan and evaluate strategies firstly to prevent illness and furthermore to guide the management of already diagnosed patients.
+In the past, large population studies have been used to prove the dangers of smoking, exposure to asbest and effect of diet on heart disease.